Drumber/Kitsune/docs/architecture.md

 The dependencies are as follows: `ui -> domain -> data`

-Additionally, common code that is shared between layers is placed in the `shared` module.
+Additionally, common code that is shared between layers is placed in the `core-util` module.

 ### 0. UI Layer

 The UI layer contains code that is responsible for running the application, displaying the user interface and handling user interactions.

-The UI layer is divided into the following modules:
+The UI layer consists of the following module:

-- `app` - Contains the main application code.
-- `widget` - Contains the home screen widget.
+- `app` - Contains the main application code and the home screen widget.

 ### 1. Domain Layer